 - Mow the lawn.
 Powerless mowers provide the best workout, but even gas-powered push mowers let you work up a sweat while exercising most major muscle groups.

 - Hit the net.
 Call a friend for a game of tennis or set up a net in your backyard for volleyball or badminton.
 Lawn games are a great addition to springtime barbecues because they offer a non-eating, non-drinking way to interact with others.

 - Wash your car.
 Scrub away the caked pollen and get your heart rate up in the process.

 - Play a game of pickup.
 Basketball, soccer, softball—any game that lets you run around outside without feeling foolish is okay in our book.
 And don’t feel as if you have to recruit two full teams—one-on-one matchups are possible in almost any sport!

-Exercise is one of the easiest and most important ways to maintain your health after breast cancer or to lower your chances of developing cancer and other diseases, so head outside and enjoy the season!
+Exercise is one of the easiest and most important ways to (opens in a new tab) or to lower your chances of developing cancer and other diseases, so head outside and enjoy the season!